 China Orphanage Visits

-Currently, each province adhers to a different set of regulations based on CCAB’s new policies.
-In order to visit an orphanage, adoptive families need to submit a set of required documents and a fee ranging from $150 to $275 (depending on the province) to seek visitation approval.
+Each province has a somewhat different approach to the regulations and an individual cost.
+However, there are certain commonalities to expect.
+Generally, adoptive families will need to submit a set of required documents and a fee ranging from 1000 RMB to 2200 RMB (approx. $175 to $400) to seek visitation approval.
 An orphanage visit often serves as one of the most important components of the homeland heritage tour; planning and arranging such visitations can get emotional and stressful at times.
-With the assistance of Lotus Travel’s professional and diligent staff, adoptive families are ensured a smooth and successful visit.
+With the assistance of Lotus Travel’s professional and diligent staff, adoptive families can relax and anticipate a smooth visit.

 Prior to your orphanage visit application submission, please make sure you have the following documents ready:

-4. The name list of all visitors; make sure the relationship between each visitor and the adopted child is also listed.
+*The name list of all expected visitors; make sure the relationship between each visitor and the adopted child is listed.

-All orphanage visits are conducted during weekdays; be sure to avoid weekends and Chinese public holidays visitations.
+All orphanage visits are conducted during business hours of the weekday.
+Families will need to plan to avoid weekends and Chinese public holiday in scheduling visitation times.

 Words from a recent orphanage visitor: Patricia Lyman.